Business regulations guide

 You may have regulations or inspection standards to follow if you produce, transport or manufacture specific food products in Ontario.
 Regulated products include dairy, eggs, fish, meat, honey and other plant-based products.
 Contact the Ministry directly to find out what will apply to your business.

-Contact OMAFRA:
+Contact OMAFA:

 1-877-424-1300